Self-Learning Threshold-Based Load Balancing: Model and threshold policy

-All server pools together constitute an infinite-server system, thus the total number of tasks in stationarity is Poisson distributed with mean $n\lambda$.
-In order to motivate our dispatching rule, let us briefly assume $n\lambda \in \Zp$.
-If at a given time the total number of tasks in the system was exactly $n \lambda$, the diagram of Figure \ref{fig: state variables} would ideally consist of rows with either $\flambda$ or $\clambda$ tasks; where $\floor{\scdot}$ and $\ceil{\scdot}$ denote the floor and ceiling functions, respectively.
-This load distribution corresponds to the sequence $q^*$ defined as
+All server pools together from an infinite-server system, and thus the total number of tasks in the system in steady state is Poisson distributed with mean $n\lambda$, irrespective of the load balancing policy.
+In order to motivate our dispatching rule, let us briefly assume that the total number of tasks in the system is actually equal to $n\lambda$ at a given time.
+This number of tasks would be balanced across the server pools if each server pool had either $\flambda$ or $\clambda$ tasks.
+This corresponds to the occupancy state $q^*$ defined as

-When the dispatching rule is JSQ, it is shown in \cite{mukherjee2020asymptotic} that $q_n$ has a stationary distribution for each~$n$ and that these stationary distributions converge to the Dirac probability measure concentrated at~$q^*$ as $n \to \infty$.
-However, this comes at the expense of a significant communication burden, as observed in the Introduction.
+If the dispatching rule is JSQ, then it is established in \cite{mukherjee2020asymptotic} that $\bq_n$ has a stationary distribution for each~$n$ and that these stationary distributions converge to the Dirac probability measure concentrated at~$q^*$ as $n \to \infty$.
+However, this comes at the expense of a significant implementation burden, as observed in Section \ref{ch2-sec: introduction}.

-The total number of tasks fluctuates over time, but if tasks are dispatched in a suitable way, it is possible that all server pools have either $\flambda$ or $\clambda$ tasks most of the time, and that only the fraction of server pools with each of these occupancy levels fluctuates.
-To achieve this we propose a dispatching rule based on a threshold $\ell \in \N$ and the current system occupancy; for brevity we also define $h = \ell + 1$.
-This policy is as follows. \begin{itemize} \item If $q(\ell) < 1$, then some server pool has strictly less than $\ell$ tasks.
-In this case, new tasks are assigned to a server pool with strictly less than $\ell$ tasks, chosen uniformly at random.
+The total number of tasks fluctuates over time, but if tasks are dispatched in a suitable way, then it is possible that almost all the server pools have either $\flambda$ or $\clambda$ tasks most of the time and only the fraction of server pools with each of these numbers of tasks fluctuates.
+In order to achieve this, we propose a load balancing policy based on an admission threshold $\ell \in \N$ and the current system occupancy; for brevity we also define $h \defeq \ell + 1$.
+This policy operates as follows. \begin{itemize} \item If $\bq_n(\ell) < 1$, then at least one server pool has strictly less than $\ell$ tasks.
+In this case every arriving task is assigned to a server pool with strictly less than $\ell$ tasks, selected uniformly at random.

-\item If $q(\ell) = 1$ and $q(h) < 1$, then all server pools have at least $\ell$ tasks and at least one server pool has exactly $\ell$ tasks.
-In this case, incoming tasks are sent to a server pool chosen uniformly at random among those with exactly $\ell$ tasks.
+\item If $\bq_n(\ell) = 1$ and $\bq_n(h) < 1$, then all server pools have at least $\ell$ tasks and at least one server pool has exactly $\ell$ tasks.
+In this case each new task is sent to a server pool chosen uniformly at random among those with exactly $\ell$ tasks.

-\item If $q(h) = 1$, then all server pools have more than $\ell$ tasks.
-In this case, new tasks are assigned to a server pool with more than $\ell$ tasks, chosen uniformly at random. \end{itemize}
+\item If $\bq_n(h) = 1$, then all server pools have strictly more than $\ell$ tasks.
+In this case every new task is assigned to a server pool selected uniformly at random. \end{itemize}

-At this point, the main question is if there exists a threshold for which this policy results in an even distribution of the load.
-Before addressing this question though, we propose a token-based implementation of this policy, which involves a small communication overhead.